awbla/awbla-student-workflow/content/3-agisoftmetashape.md

 - Navigate to the Reference section
 - Hold down the CTRL key on your keyboard
 - Click on points 1 and 3 to highlight them
-- Rigth click > click Create Scale Bar
+- Right click > click Create Scale Bar
 - Double click in the newly created Distance box
 - Type 0.12
 - Press Enter on your keyboard
 - Hold down the CTRL key on your keyboard
 - Click on points 2 and 4 to highlight them
-- Rigth click > click Create Scale Bar
+- Right click > click Create Scale Bar
 - Double click in the newly created Distance box
 - Type 0.12
 - Press Enter on your keyboard